 It is the duty of all persons attending the Show to comply with these procedures.

-In the event of a fire in the Mart building, the fire alarm will be activated.
-All persons should make their way from the rear of the building to the cattle lawns.
+In the event of a fire in the main building, the fire alarm will be activated.
+All persons should make their way from the rear of the building to the car park area.

-In the event of a fire outside the Mart Building, the information should be passed to the Secretary’s Office or the Showgrounds Commentary Box and the immediate area cleared.
+In the event of a fire outside the Main Building, the information should be passed to the Secretary’s Office or the Showgrounds Commentary Box and the immediate area cleared.

 In the event of a fire or other hazard, a decision to evacuate any area of the show will be taken by the senior official present.